dpuelz/MachineLearning_MSBA-WP/README.md

 		- Describe the importance of PCA in "contrasting" dimensions of the column-space.
 - More examples of code we might not get to:
 	- [FXmonthly.R](code/FXmonthly.R), [FXmonthly.csv](data/FXmonthly.csv), and [currency_codes.txt](data/currency_codes.txt) / [NCI60.R](code/NCI60.R) /[gasoline.R](code/gasoline.R) and [gasoline.csv](data/gasoline.csv)
-		- How is PCA applied to financial data?
+		- How is PCA used in other settings, including financial data?
 - [Discussion questions](discussions/week12.md)
 - [Assignment](assignments/week12.md)